gpdoud/bootcamp-class-material/PrsDb-Specs.md

 2. The `Name` is the column displayed to the user and is the name of the product given by the company.
 3. The `VendorId` points to the vendor that supplies the product.
+4. There should be a virtual `Vendor` instance in the Product to hold the FK instance when reading a Product

 ## Request